-WASHINGTON, D.C. -- Dr. Chris Ford was sworn in as U.S. Assistant Secretary of State for International Security and Nonproliferation (ISN) on January 9, 2018.
+WASHINGTON, D.C. -- Dr. Chris Ford became U.S. Assistant Secretary of State for International Security and Nonproliferation (ISN) on January 9, 2018.
 Before coming to ISN, Dr. Ford served as Special Assistant to the President and Senior Director for Weapons of Mass Destruction and Counterproliferation at the National Security Council.

 Dr. Ford began his public service in 1996 as Assistant Council to the Intelligence Oversight Board and then served on several Congressional staffs, including the Senate Select Committee on Intelligence.
 In 2003, he served as Principal Deputy Assistant Secretary in the State Departmentís Bureau of Verification and Compliance (now the Bureau of Arms Control, Verification, and Compliance).
 In 2006, he was named U.S. Special Representative for Nuclear Non-Proliferation, where he was responsible for U.S. diplomacy with respect to the Treaty on the Non-Proliferation of Nuclear Weapons.